emerald-dao/flownaut/src/lib/content/flownaut/README.md

     }
     ```

-- (*OPTIONAL*) `contract.cdc` - the contract to be deployed when the user clicks "Start Level".
-If no contract is needed, don't include this file.
+- `contracts` folder - a folder containing all of the Cadence contracts that need to be deployed for your level.
 - (*OPTIONAL*) `deploy.cdc` - a custom deploy script to be used when the user clicks "Start Level".
 Can be used to set up user storage like initializing Vaults or NFT Collections and stuff like that.

-*Note*: If your `contract.cdc`, `deploy.cdc`, or `success.cdc` files import any of the following common contracts below, simply add a `utility` folder with those contracts in it.
-See the `scam-coin` folder for an example.
-    - FlowToken
-    - FungibleToken
-    - NonFungibleToken
-    - FiatToken
-    - FUSD
-    - MetadataViews
-    - FungibleTokenMetadataViews